Sheremetyevo International Airport: Bus

 Moscow can be reached by the municipal Mosgortrans bus lines: 817 to station Planernaya of Moscow Metro Tagansko-Krasnopresnenskaya Line (#7), 851 to station Rechnoy Vokzal of Zamoskvoretskaya Line (#2), departures every 10 minutes, travel time 33–55 minutes by schedule depending on the terminal served.
 At night time bus N1 (Н1) (departures every 30 minutes between 3am and 5:40am) connects the airport to Moscow's Leningradsky Avenue, downtown area and Leninsky Avenue.
 Travel time 30–90 minutes, fare is 57 rubles (as of February 2021).

 Other buses serve the connections to the nearby cities: Lobnya (route 21), Zelenograd, Khimki (routes 43,62), Dolgoprudny.

 Road

 The main road leading to the airport—Leningradskoye Highway—has experienced large traffic jams.
 Since 23 December 2014, a toll road to the airport has been opened.
 It connects with MKAD near Dmitrovskoe Highway.
 Now it is possible to reach the airport in ten minutes, avoiding traffic jams.

-Official airport taxis are available from taxi counters in arrivals.
-Prices to the city are fixed based on zones.